ivotron/popper2-paper/paper.md

 | 5                  |     4056                        |    13    |  99.14%  | -->

 To achieve lower training durations, the training should ideally be done on GPU's in the cloud which in turn require these workflows to be easily portable to multi-node cloud environments.
-In next section, we will look at how we ran the workflow developed on the local machine efficiently on the Kubernetes using popper.
+In the next section, we will look at how we ran the workflow developed on the local machine efficiently on the Kubernetes using popper.

 ### **Workflow execution in the Cloud using Kubernetes**

-In this section, we discuss how we reduced the training time of the above workflow by reproducing it on a GPU enabled Kubernetes cluster.
+In this section, we discuss how we reduced the training duration in the above workflow by reproducing it on a GPU enabled Kubernetes cluster.
 On Kubernetes clusters, steps of a Popper workflow run in separate pods which can get scheduled on any node of the cluster in a separate namespace.
 Popper first builds the images required by the workflow and pushes them to an online image registry like DockerHub, Google Container Registry, etc.
-Then a `PersistentVolumeClaim` is created to claim persistent storage space from a shared filesystem like NFS [@sandberg1985design] for the pods usage.
+Then a `PersistentVolumeClaim` is created to claim persistent storage space from a shared filesystem like NFS [@sandberg1985design] for the different step pods to share.
-After the pod is created, the workflow context consisting of the scripts, configs, etc is copied into the pod and executed.
+After the pod is created, the workflow context consisting of the scripts, configs, etc. is copied into the shared volume mounted inside the pod and executed.
 Although any Kubernetes cluster can be used, for this case study, we used a 3-node Kubernetes cluster on Cloudlab [@CloudLab] each with a NVIDIA 12GB PCI P100 GPU.
-The training pod used the single GPU of node in which it was scheduled.
+The training pod used the single GPU of the node in which it was scheduled.
-Reproducing the workflow developed on the local machine in the Kubernetes cluster only required changing the resource manager specifications in the configuration file like specifying Kubernetes as the requested resource manager, specifying the `PersistentVolumeClaim` size, the image registry credentials, etc.
+Reproducing the workflow developed on the local machine in the Kubernetes cluster only requires changing the resource manager specifications in the configuration file like specifying Kubernetes as the requested resource manager, specifying the `PersistentVolumeClaim` size, the image registry credentials, etc.
 The training was configured with a patience of 5 and was allowed to run till it overfits similar to what was done for the local machine casestudy.
-The results obtained from training on GPU enabled kubernetes clusters is show in Figure III.

 <!--
 |  Iterations        | Duration (in seconds)         | Epochs   | Accuracy  |
 |--------------------|---------------------------------|----------|-----------|